ibm-cloud-docs/account/adminpublic.md

 # Signing up for {{site.data.keyword.Bluemix_notm}}

 You can sign up for an {{site.data.keyword.Bluemix}} account by using an existing IBMid, by creating a new IBMid, or by using a federated ID.
 A federated ID is an ID within a company's domain that has been registered with IBM so that the domain and user credentials can be used to access IBM web applications.
+Click **Sign Up** to get started.
 {:shortdesc}